Learning Disability Today

 However, there are steps we can take to ensure this sort of behaviour doesn’t occur.
 Online DBS check provider Personnel Checks are campaigning to raise awareness of the importance of vetting those who work with the vulnerable.
 Whether it’s a private healthcare professional, or a family friend who offers to help out; anyone who works within the care sector should be subject to this vital process.

-Why prospective employees should have one
+Why prospective employees should have a DBS check

 If you’re hoping to work alongside those with a learning difficulty, we’ve no doubt you fully understand the responsibilities involved.
 However, as security measures increase you may be unaware of how you can find your way into the industry.